kyma-project/test-infra/docs/prow/prow-installation-on-forks.md

 - **ENCRYPTION_KEY_NAME** is the key name in the key ring that is used for data encryption.
 - **KUBECONFIG** is a path to kubeconfig.
 - **PROJECT** is a Gcloud project name.
-- **$GOOGLE_APPLICATION_CREDENTIALS** is a path to service account file.
+- **GOOGLE_APPLICATION_CREDENTIALS** is a path to service account file.
 This service account requires KMS and Storage roles.
 The account files are encrypted with the **ENCRYPTION_KEY_NAME** key from **KEYRING_NAME** and are stored in **BUCKET_NAME**.

 2. Go to the `development` folder and run the following script to start the installation process: